 Standard Details for Residential Reuse Water Irrigation Systems

-Refer to our Standard Details for installation requirements (R-1 and WR-1 are directly applicable).
+Refer to our Standard Details for installation requirements (See below for R-1 and WR-1 that are directly applicable).
 This document, as well as LMUD’s Plumbing Code, pertinent current uniform plumbing and electrical codes, and OSHA safety guidelines should be followed for all connections in order to pass inspections.
 After consulting these documents, contact LMUD with any pending technical questions (512- 261-6222) or LMUD’s Chief Plumbing Inspector: Troy Gray, IO Inspections (www.ioinspections.com).
 ALL REUSE SYSTEM CONNECTIONS MUST BE DONE BY A LICENSED IRRIGATOR OR SOMEONE UNDER THE DIRECT SUPERVISION OF A LICENSED IRRIGATOR.
 A paid Plumbing Permit including a valid irrigator license and associated driver’s license must be on file with LMUD before work begins.

 Prior to Construction

 Prior to any construction that requires digging, Texas811 (800-344-8377 or texas811.org) should be contacted to locate all underground utilities.
 Damage to any marked utility shall be repaired to utility owner’s satisfaction and at the property owner or contractor’s expense.